Updated May 23rd, 2022

 Roadblocks to Openness in Science

-Some researchers still choose not to publish openly because of certain fears, limitations, personal or intrinsic reasons, or motivations.
+Some researchers continue to choose to not publish openly because of certain fears, limitations, hesitations, or personal or intrinsic reasons.

 - Competition and fear of being “scooped” - sometimes, researchers feel pressure (because of other researchers, journals, etc.) to publish more and fast than to do it correctly and with the time needed, which leads to lower quality research.
 At the same time, many researchers fear being “scooped” (someone else stealing your ideas or researching the same topic at the same time).
 In addition to being a source of stress for researchers, these fears also become a barrier in Open Science, especially with open data.
 Fear of competition and of being scooped was at the top of researchers’ lists as a disadvantage to open publishing.